Electronic structure, metamagnetism and thermopower of LaSiFe$_{12}$ and interstitially doped LaSiFe$_{12}$: Introduction

-The partial replacement of the transition metal element Fe by Co or Mn has been explored in an attempt to preserve the first order nature of the transition around the Curie temperature, $T_{C}$, although both elements cause significant weakening of the field-induced IEM transition\cite{Liu-Co}.
-Similarly, interstitial doping of $s$-block or $p$-block elements was also pursued experimentally in order to raise the IEM to room temperature.
-These empirical studies found that the preparation of single phase compositions is limited to low interstitial concentrations and that only hydrogen is capable of the increase of magnetic transition to room temperature without the diminution of useful isothermal entropy change.\cite{IEM2} Theoretical calculations by Kuz'min and Richter\cite{Kuzmin_DFT} on LaFe$_{12}$Si, without interstitial substitution, found that the free energy, as a function of magnetization ($F(M)$) has several shallow minima and maxima, to which they attributed the reduced hysteresis and improved magnetocaloric performance of La(Fe,Si)$_{13}$.
-Recently, Fujita and Yako \cite{FujitaScripta} extended this approach and further detailed the dependence of such an energy plot on both the lattice size and the degree of Fe/Si substitution.
+The partial replacement of the transition metal element Fe by Co or Mn has been explored in an attempt to preserve the first order nature of the transition around the Curie temperature, $T_C$, although both elements cause significant weakening of the field-induced IEM transition~\cite{Liu-Co}.
+Similarly, interstitial doping of $s$-block or $p$-block elements has also been pursued experimentally in order to raise the IEM to room temperature.
+These empirical studies found that the preparation of single phase compositions is limited to low interstitial concentrations and that only hydrogen is capable of the increase of magnetic transition to room temperature without the diminution of useful isothermal entropy change~\cite{chen_2003,teixeira_2012a,ZhangCdope,zhang_2010,balli_2009a,fujita_2003a}.
+Theoretical calculations by Kuz\textquoteright{}min and Richter~\cite{Kuzmin_DFT} on LaFe$_{12}$Si, without interstitial substitution, found that the free energy, as a function of magnetization ($F(M)$) has several shallow minima and maxima, to which they attributed the reduced hysteresis and improved magnetocaloric performance of La(Fe,Si)$_{13}$.
+Fujita and Yako \cite{FujitaScripta} extended this approach and further detailed the dependence of such an energy plot on both the lattice size and the degree of Fe/Si substitution.
+Most recently, Gruner et al. used a DFT approach to model the difference in phonon density of states between the paramagnetic and ferromagnetic states~\cite{gruner_2015}.
+They found, consistent with nuclear resonant inelastic x-ray scattering (NRIXS), that phonon entropy appears on heating through $T_C$, despite the decrease in unit cell volume.